hhollandmoritz/snakemake_guide/snakemake_guide.md

 Cookiecutter will then lead you through some interactive settings.

-Here we will mimic settings in Toni's premise sbatch template `threaded.slurm`, and assume that the programs being run are installed in a conda environment, see below for what you'd do differently for software in the `linuxbrew/colsa` module.
+Here we will mimic settings in Toni's premise sbatch template `threaded.slurm`.
 Type the commands or text inside the triangle brackets <> and then press enter (don't worry if you type some wrong, or make mistakes, we can always modify them later):
 ```bash
 (snakemake-minimal) [userid@login01 snakemake]$ cookiecutter https://github.com/Snakemake-Profiles/slurm.git
   [1/17] profile_name (slurm): <slurm.threaded>